 Keyword targeting

-Choosing the right keywords for your internal link anchor text can help you support pages for ranking in specific search engine results pages (SERPs).
+Choosing the right keywords for your internal links anchor text can help you support pages for ranking in specific search engine results pages (SERPs).
 If you plan carefully, you can optimize individual pages for the keywords and phrases most relevant to them.
 To do this effectively, you need to conduct keyword research, and identify primary, secondary, head, and long-tail keywords that will aid your strategy; be sure to examine search volume, competition, and semantically related phrases when making these determinations.
 Try to be consistent when you choose a specific phrase for one of your pages, using it exactly or using a semantic variant of it for nearly every link you build to it.
 Also, be sure not to cannibalize your rankings; try not to have multiple internal pages competing for the same keyword or phrase.

 Manual vs. automatic link building